pelias/documentation/add-search-to-a-map.md

-# Add the Mapzen Search geocoder to a map
+# Add the Pelias geocoder to a map

-[Mapzen Search](https://mapzen.com/products/search/) is a modern, geographic search service based entirely on open-source tools and open data.
+[Pelias](https://mapzen.com/products/search/) is a modern, geographic search service based entirely on open-source tools and open data.
 Use this functionality to enhance any app that has a geographic context, such as ones that help in delivering goods, locating hotels or venues, or providing local weather forecasts.

-Through a process known as [geocoding](https://en.wikipedia.org/wiki/Geocoding), Mapzen Search allows you to enter an address or the name of a landmark or business, and the service translates the result into geographic coordinates for mapping.
-Mapzen Search is built on [Pelias](pelias.io), an open-source geocoding project.
+Through a process known as [geocoding](https://en.wikipedia.org/wiki/Geocoding), Pelias allows you to enter an address or the name of a landmark or business, and the service translates the result into geographic coordinates for mapping.
+Pelias is built on [Pelias](pelias.io), an open-source geocoding project.

 ## Get ready for the tutorial